 In other words, by setting up multiple savings accounts, and assigning a specific purpose to each one, you can fine-tune your finances, and make sure you are prepared for just about anything life can throw at you.

 But, that begs the question, how many savings accounts should you have?

 Let’s dive in!

-In the following sections, I am going to cover a variety of savings accounts you should set up if you want to keep your financial life organized.
-But, before you set up any of these accounts, I want to make sure you set up the best savings accounts possible.
+In the following sections, I am going to cover a variety of savings accounts you might want to consider opening.
+But, before you set up any of these accounts, it’s important for you to understand that all savings accounts are not created equal..

-You see, one of the most important benefits of a savings account is the interest that you can earn on your money.
+You see, one of the most important aspects of a savings account is the interest that you earn on your money.
 And while every savings account offers some sort of interest, some offer much better rates than others.
 Seriously, this can add up to hundreds of dollars per year.

-Ok, now that we’ve gone over the importance of opening a savings account with a decent interest rate, let’s get into the different savings accounts you should have.
+Ok, now that we’ve gone over the importance of opening a savings account with a decent interest rate, let’s get into the different savings accounts you should consider opening.

 1. Emergency Savings Account